Sea Cloud Cruise: Expert Review (2024) — Writer Peter Knego Reunites With A Floating Legend

 Gold plated swan taps in the loo of Sea Cloud’s Suite 1. * Photo: Peter Knego

-Directly across from Suite I on the port side, Suite 2, at 366-square-feet, is only slightly less opulent with its more masculine, dark maple paneling and coffered ceiling.
+Directly across from Suite I on the port side, Suite 2, at 366-square-feet, is only slightly less opulent with its more masculine, dark pine paneling and coffered ceiling.
 Originally E.F.
 Hutton’s abode, it has one of his bureau-book case secretaries, a red Carrara marble fireplace, two of the original Dining Room chairs and a bathroom outfitted in red Carrara marble.

 Sea Cloud cruise Suite 2 in a port-facing view.